Skip to Content

 Reliable Legal Support for Family Immigration in Cook County

 If you are a U.S. citizen or lawful permanent resident, you can sponsor certain types of family members for green cards.
-These visas confer lawful permanent residency and allow recipients to live and work almost anywhere in the country.
-Family sponsorship also serves as a potential pathway to permanent United States citizenship.
+These visas offer lawful permanent residency and the chance for recipients to live and work almost anywhere in the country.
+Family sponsorship also provides a pathway to permanent United States citizenship.

-Our Chicago family-based immigration lawyer at Aparicio Immigration Law can assist you with each step of the sponsorship process.
+Our Chicago family-based immigration lawyer at Aparicio Immigration Law guides you through every step of the sponsorship process.
 Our team can assess your loved one’s eligibility and help you prepare the necessary paperwork and application materials.
-We have a strong track record of delivering favorable results and can provide the experienced guidance you need and deserve.
+We have a strong record of achieving favorable results and providing the guidance you need and deserve.

-Understanding the complexities of immigration law is crucial in ensuring a successful application process.
-At Aparicio Immigration Law, we provide comprehensive support by not only focusing on the legal technicalities but also offering emotional support, recognizing the stress that immigration processes can impose on families.
-Our dedicated approach ensures that each client is well-informed and prepared at every stage.
+Understanding the details of immigration law helps ensure a successful application process.
+At Aparicio Immigration Law, we provide comprehensive support, focusing on both the legal steps and the emotional support families need to manage the stress of immigration.
+We keep you informed, ensuring you are prepared at every stage.

 Schedule an initial consultation to learn more about family sponsorship by contacting us online.
 We assist clients in Illinois, Indiana, and Wisconsin.
 Se habla Español.